PetrPozhoga/simple-json-schema/README.md

 ## Introductions

-react-simple-jsonschema-form a simple react component that builds a HTML form from a json object.
+react-simple-json-schema-form a simple react component that builds a HTML form from a json object.

 ## Install
 ```
-npm install --save react-simple-jsonschema-form
+npm install --save react-simple-json-schema-form
 ```

 ## Usage